A reliable bath mat absorbs excess water, prevents slipping, and adds style to your bathroom.

 Must be air-dried

-Made of microfiber with a notably grippy and protective TPR (thermoplastic rubber) backing, it's machine washable.
+Made of microfiber with a notably grippy and protective TPR (thermoplastic rubber) backing, this mat is machine washable.
 However, the manufacturer recommends air-drying it to avoid warping the rubbery back.
 In our tests, this bath mat earned a score of four out of five because it shed considerably, which called for more frequent vacuuming.

 Best Chenille: Gorilla Grip Original Chenille Bath Mat